astronomer/astro-docs/enterprise/v0.23/05_customize-airflow/04_airflow-alerts.md

 - Deployment-level alerts notify you when the health of an Airflow Deployment is low or if any of Airflow's underlying components are underperforming, including the Airflow Scheduler.
 - Platform-level alerts notify you when a component of your Astronomer installation is unhealthy, such as Elasticsearch, Astronomer's Houston API, or your Docker Registry.

 This guide focuses on configuring task and DAG-level alerts.
-For information on configuring platform and Deployment alerts, read [Alerting in Astronomer Enterprise](https://www.astronomer.io/docs/enterprise/v0.23/monitor/platform-alerts).
+For information on configuring platform and Deployment alerts, read [Alerting on Astronomer Enterprise](https://www.astronomer.io/docs/enterprise/v0.23/monitor/platform-alerts).

 ## Subscribe to Task-Level Alerts